lduesterwald/Ct-Value-Prediction/README.md

 * *trainModel.py* - training and evaluating a model to predict the Ct values from the k-mer matrix
 * *predictCt.py* - using the model to predict the Ct value of an individual genome.

+This repo also includes the *sample* directory containing the data and model files for testing and running the scripts including instructions on how to download relevant data.

 ## Requirements
 In order to run the scripts:
 1. KMC must be installed and the kmc.sh script must be downloaded